sillsdev/ops-devbox/README.md

 ### Annoying Extra Steps ###

-I like remarkable as a markdown editor.
-However, its no longer in the repos for the latest Mint.
-You need to install it manually (via deb) from [this website](http://remarkableapp.github.io/).
+I like [Remarkable](http://remarkableapp.github.io/) as a markdown editor.
+However, it's no longer in the repos for the latest Mint.
+You need to install it manually (via deb).

 ### Known to Work With ###